tier4/depth_completion/README.md

 ## 🎫 License

-This code of this work is licensed under the Apache License, Version 2.0 (as defined in the [LICENSE](LICENSE.txt)).
+The code of this work is licensed under the Apache License, Version 2.0 (as defined in the [LICENSE](LICENSE.txt)).